 When the time comes to plan a funeral for a loved one, very few people know where to begin.
 At Bethel Funerals, we meet with many families who are feeling overwhelmed by the funeral planning process.

-Our professional funeral planners have created this step-by-step funeral guide in the hope that you will find some comfort in our words, and some practical advice to assist you as you prepare to say farewell.
+Our professional funeral directors and planners have created this step-by-step funeral guide in the hope that you will find some comfort in our words, and some practical advice to assist you as you prepare to say farewell.

 Step 1: Contact a funeral director